cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 To start writing tests for your app, simply create a new file like `app_spec.js` within your `cypress/integration` folder.
 Refresh your tests list in the Cypress Test Runner and your new file should have appeared in the list.

-## Plugin files
+## Background file

-By default Cypress will automatically include the plugins file `cypress/plugins/index.js` **before** every single spec file it runs.
-We do this purely as a convenience mechanism so you don't have to import this file in every single one of your spec files.
+Cypress runs a background Node.js process that you can utilize via the the background file (`cypress/background/index.js` by default).

-{% url "Read more about using plugins to extend Cypress behavior." plugins-guide %}
+{% url "Read more about using the background process to extend Cypress behavior." background-process %}

 ## Support file